 That’s it!
 Easy peasy.
 Citronella candles are a great addition to any patio or backyard space and they’re super functional.
 I like a little ambiance at night with twinkle lights and lit candles anyway… mosquito protection is just an added bonus.

 These also make great gifts.
 You could even do tea light sizes and install them in something like my friend Erin’s clay fabric votives.
 Coming into fall, I’ll make another batch but use a different fragrance and burn them inside- just switch out the citronella to a different essential oil.
+One other alternative to keep the bugs away?
+Check out these cute mosquito repellent tiki torches.
 If you have any questions, please comment below!
 I’m happy to help.